abolger/githubutils/README.md

-# githubutils
+# gitreflog
-Utilities to work with Github
+Utilities to work with reflog/event history on github

 ##githubreflog.sh/.py